jonaird/bitcom-plus-proposal/README.md

 Note that while I propose *not including* arguments in the "cell" array, you can reconstruct the original opreturn using the order of options and the 'ii' property of named arguments.

+## Considerations
+Making these modifications to BOB may break applications that have already been using strings that start with a dash or double dash as push data and use BOB (if such applications exist).
+May be worthwhile to scan the blockchain for such cases to see if they would be an issue.

 Please let me know what you think!